AndrewLien/GoGamesScrape/README.md

 # Tournament Go Game Scraper

-This script scrapes sgf files of [tournament Go games](https://online-go.com/tournaments), filtering for 9x9, 13x13, or 19x19 games.
+This script scrapes sgf files of [tournament Go games](https://online-go.com/tournaments), filtering for 9x9, 13x13, or 19x19 games (user input).

 The overall process is:
 1. Send requests to the API to gather tournament IDs